How to Prepare Your Emergency Fund

 - Transportation: gas, taxi, or public transportation

-If you don’t have an emergency fund set up yet, or you find it difficult to save money the key is to start small.
-Accumulating one month’s worth of expenses will take some time, but if you set your immediate goals to be small and manageable you will have a better chance to reach them.
+If you don’t have an emergency fund set up yet, start setting some goals for how much you want to save.
+Aim for $1,000 at first, then work on accumulating one month’s worth of expenses.
+It will take some time, but if you set your immediate goals to be small and manageable you'll have a better chance of reaching them.

-The best way to get started would probably be through your bank or credit union.
-Open up a new savings account if you currently don’t have one and begin to save with this first.
+The easiest way to get started saving is by opening a dedicated savings account at your bank or credit union.
 The next step is to get into the habit of making regular deposits into this account.
-Whether it is weekly, bi-weekly or monthly, create a schedule and stick to it.
+Automation can make this hassle-free.
+Whether it's weekly, bi-weekly or monthly, create a schedule and stick to it.
 Once you make saving automatic you won’t even have to think about it.

-If you feel it is difficult to begin saving simply start with a small amount.
+If you're struggling to begin saving start with a small amount.
 Maybe you begin with $10 a week initially.
 While this won’t amount add up all that quickly the important thing is to start putting something away and to make it a habit.
 After a few weeks, you won’t even notice that $10 missing so you can bump it up to $15 or $20 after a month or so.
 You will begin to get used to that money not being there and can slightly increase it again.

 Remember, Your Emergency Savings Is for Emergencies Only

 You want your emergency fund to be easily accessible at any time.
 But, you don't want to feel tempted to dip into that money unless you absolutely need to.
 So, as you begin growing your emergency savings account, set some boundaries on when and how you'll use that money.
 For example, if your child breaks their arm and you need to cover the deductible for your insurance, that's an emergency.
 Coming across a great deal on a pair of designer shoes, on the other hand, isn't.